DoTheEvo/XCPng-basics/README.md

 #### Health check

 [Here's](https://youtu.be/A0HTRF3dhQE) Lawrence Systems video on backups that are automatically tested.
-The VM is restored at a host of choice, booted without network and theres a check that guest tools agent starts.
+A VM is restored at a host of choice, booted without network and theres a check that guest tools agent starts.
-Afterwards this new restored VM is destroyed and health check is marked as success.
+If all that happens, the backup is marked as healthy and the VM is destroyed.

 #### Veeam Support

 [Seems](https://forums.veeam.com/veeam-backup-replication-f2/xcp-ng-support-t93030-60.html#p531802)
-theres a prototype and a praise of xen api from veeam devs.
+theres a prototype and a praise of xen api from veeam devs.<br>
+Though that does not mean the management will decide to create and support xen veeam edition.

 ### Remotes